Eschatologue/CM_wiki/docs/spells/3rd-level.md

 A nonmagical weapon you touch becomes a magic weapon.
 Choose one of the following damage types: acid, cold, fire, lightning, or thunder.
 For the duration, the weapon has a +1 bonus to attack rolls and deals an extra 1d4 damage of the chosen type when it hits.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th or 6th level, the bonus to attack rolls increases to +2 and the extra damage increases to 2d4.
-When you use a spell slot of 7th level or higher, the bonus increases to +3 and the extra damage increases to 3d4.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th or 6th level, the bonus to attack rolls increases to +2 and the extra damage increases to 2d4.
+When you use a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the bonus increases to +3 and the extra damage increases to 3d4.

 ### Enemies Abound
 *3rd-level enchantment*